New Google algorithm prioritizes helpful content

 Now is the time to start digging into your Google Analytics data to see if there are any major changes.
 Did you experience massive drops in rankings?
 Are your most popular pages not getting any visibility?
 Analyze what's going on and develop an SEO strategy to fix your content, regain rank, and improve your site.

 For more information on self-assessing your site's content, see Google's guide for creating helpful, reliable, people-first content.
-And if you want some help with your SEO strategy - contact us today for a free SEO analysis.
+And if you want some help with your SEO strategy and installing Google Analytics 4 - contact us today for a free SEO analysis.

 Think | Create | Inspire